The Top 10+1 HR Trends to Follow in 2019

 It’s not only those ‘cool creative types’ wielding their shiny Macs and thick-rimmed hipster glasses who get to work out of cafés!
 Things like VPN technology—that let employees work from outside of the physical office without any data security threat—have made this possible.

 In fact, 37% of employees in the US are already working at least partially through telecommunication.

 What this means for HR—higher employee satisfaction rates, the ability to recruit candidates without geographical limitations, and better employee retention rates as people are better equipped to decide their work-life balance.

-It’s great to see tech contributing to HR, but it’s also important to stay on top of all these advancements.
+All in all, it’s great to see tech contributing to HR trends, but it’s also important to stay on top of all these (not only technical) advancements in 2019.
 Given how much they’re changing the very face of HR, this is a get-on-or-get-out-of-the-way situation!